Your cart is currently empty!

 As a general set in order rule, frequently used items are located nearer to the work cell than items used less frequently.
 Items that are seldom used are usually stored in a remote location to reduce clutter.

-The locations where WIP, jigs, tools and other equipment are stored can be determined by evaluating the “5S Map,” such as that shown in Figure 7-Work cell Layout.
+The locations where WIP, jigs, tools and other equipment are stored can be determined by evaluating the “5S Map,” such as that shown in Figure 1: Work Cell Layout in part 7 of these series.
 This is done as follows:

 - Draw the 5S Map on a floor plan, preferably drawn to scale.
 Indicate the location of WIP, fixtures, tools, etc. on the scale drawing.